About

 Marine Biology, Oceanography, Sonar Specialist

 Mr. Timothy Norall has been responsible for kelp mapping studies off San Onofre, California.
 His experience includes designing, conducting and managing marine studies and surveys, including deep sea survey operations with deep tow instrumentation and deep sea sampling procedures, bathymetric and side-scan surveys, physiological and ecological studies of benthic and intertidal marine algae and invertebrates, nutrient analysis of seawater, and mariculture and propagation techniques of economically important marine algae.
-Mr. Norall received his M.S. degree in Marine Botany at the University of New Hampshire and has logged over 1000 hours underwater.
+Mr. Norall received his M.Sc. degree in Marine Botany at the University of New Hampshire and has logged over 1000 hours underwater.

 Lawrence L. Lovell, B.S.